 But before you let out a big sigh of dread let me say that the driving hours were some of my favourite bits of the Mountie tour.
-This is a Canada road trip, and what’s a road trip without some epic driving views?
+This is a road trip in Alberta, and what’s a road trip without some epic driving views?
 Canada is honestly one of the most consistently beautiful countries I’ve ever visited, and there was never a time I felt bored with the view outside the window.
 We stopped for gorgeous views or mini hikes to break up long journeys.
 We saw BEARS!
 It never felt boring.

 One thing I liked is that the guides made us switch up places every time we got in the van.
-That meant we all chatted to each other instead of forming cliques, and as a result we had such a great team spirit by the end of the week.
+That meant we all chatted to each other instead of forming cliques, and as a result, we had such a great team spirit by the end of the week.
 If we weren’t chatting or listening to the guides’ stories, we were having a good old-fashioned road trip singalong.
 Sometimes wearing hats.
 It was so much fun, and for as long as I live, every time I hear Africa by Toto I will think of the Canadian Rockies.

 We drove through the Rockies, along the famously stunning Icefields Parkway, through the grassy plains of BC, along the edge of Fraser Canyon, and all the way to Vancouver.
 From our starting point in Calgary, we covered around 1500km.
 The Trek America Mountie is one HELL of a road trip!

 Camplife – What it’s Like Camping on a Trek America Canada Trip

 The Mountie is one of Trek America’s Original Tours, which means small group road trips with camping or budget accommodation.
 We camped every single night of the trip at four different campsites, and it was so much fun.
 This is a real outdoorsy adventure and camping felt like the perfect way to explore Canada in summer.